RepTambe/BTL1/README.md

-The first thing we want to collect is the sending server IP, also referred to as the X-Sender-IP.
+The first thing we want to collect is the sending server IP, also referred to as the **X-Sender-IP**.
 Press CTRL + F (or your OS equivalent) and search for “IP”.
 The first string that you find should be the X-Sender-IP (if not, keep clicking “Find” or “Find Prev” until you find it).

  ![image](https://github.com/RepTambe/BTL1/assets/56054621/d8fb3390-2862-4674-9397-7dd63e5c0d6a)